Eddie Keher: Club

-Keher played his club hurling with Rower–Inistioge and enjoyed much success.

-In 1968 he lined out in his first senior championship decider.
-Three-in-a-row hopefuls Bennettsbridge provided the opposition and a close game followed.
-A narrow 3–9 to 3–7 victory gave Keher a Kilkenny Senior Hurling Championship medal.
+Keher played his club hurling with Rower–Inistioge.
+1968 was his first senior championship final, against three-in-a-row hopefuls Bennettsbridge.
+A narrow 3–9 to 3–7 success earned Keher a Kilkenny Senior Hurling Championship medal.
+Keher regards this achievement as another career highlight, particularly since his club nominated him to be captain of the county team the following season.
+This "huge honour", as he called it, was made all the more special when he received the Liam MacCarthy Cup after Kilkenny's All-Ireland success the following September.

 Minor

-Keher was just fifteen years old when he was called up to the Kilkenny minor team in 1956.
-He won a Leinster medal as an unused substitute that year following a 4–7 to 3–7 defeat of Wexford.
+Keher was fifteen years old when called up to the Kilkenny minor team in 1956.
+He won a Leinster medal as an unused substitute that year, following a 4–7 to 3–7 defeat of Wexford.

 In 1957 Keher added a second Leinster medal to his collection, as Offaly were defeated by 5–10 to 4–2.
-The subsequent All-Ireland final against Tipperary was a replay of the previous year, however, the game was much closer.
-Kilkenny were defeated once again, however, on a score line of 4–7 to 3–7.
+In the All-Ireland final against Tipperary, a replay of the previous year, Kilkenny lost again by 4–7 to 3–7.

 Kilkenny retained their provincial crown in 1958, with Keher collecting a third Leinster medal following a 5–11 to 1–7 defeat of Laois.

-Keher lined out for a fourth and final year in the minor grade in 1959.
-A 7–9 to 3–4 trouncing of Wexford gave him a fourth successive Leinster medal.
-He later lined out in a third All-Ireland final, with old rivals Tipperary providing the opposition once again.
-A narrow 2–8 to 2–7 defeat denied Keher an All-Ireland medal once again, in what was his last game in the minor grade.
+1959 was his final year as a minor.
+A 7–9 to 3–4 defeat of Wexford gave Keher a fourth successive Leinster medal.
+For the third year in a row old rivals Tipperary provided the opposition in the All-Ireland final and prevailed narrowly by 2–8 to 2–7.